sarahseewhy/value_technical_test/my_notes.md

 3. If stuck, use Google.
 Remember to take things in small pieces and step by step.

-**REFLECTION**
+***REFLECTION***

-Enjoyd: I found creating a basic layout to be enjoyably rhythmic.
+__Enjoyd__: I found creating a basic layout to be enjoyably rhythmic.
 Starting with color blocking was especially fun, it helped me see the development of the site.
 The cat filler images were a great suggestion too.

-Helpful: Beginning and thinking about the process in a step by step manner was especially helpful.
+__Helpful__: Beginning and thinking about the process in a step by step manner was especially helpful.
 Color blocking the main sections at first to get a general sense of the layout helped tremoundously.
 Once everything was 'in place' I was able to go back and begin to add layers of details.
 It reminded me of painting.

-Next time: I think I would've tried to establish the specified ratio when I began with the color blocking.
-By the time I got to figuring the 1/3 to 2/3 ratio elements on the site would move around if I changed too much.
+__Next time__: I think I would've tried to establish the specified ratio when I began with the color blocking.
+By the time I got to figuring the 1/3 to 2/3 ratio, elements on the site would move around if I changed too much.
 I probably would've added more details, but I get the feeling with CSS that layering of details is a process that could become never-ending.
 I wanted the site to be simple.

-Exercise 2
+***Exercise 2***

 1. Understand assignment